When to Use a Basic Savings Account

 Should I Open an Online Savings Account?

-You may consider setting up a savings account with an online bank.
-These accounts offer a higher interest rate.
-The banks can take up to three days to transfer the money to your local checking account.
+You may consider setting up a savings account with an online bank, which may offer a higher interest rate.
+Keep in mind that these banks can take up to three days to transfer the money to your local checking account.
 This means that you should only transfer money over that you do not usually need.
-This can be used to your advantage, if you struggle with impulse spending, because it forces you to spend time thinking about unplanned major purchases.
+This can be used to your advantage, if you struggle with impulse spending because it forces you to spend time thinking about unplanned major purchases.